srschreiber/POC-GH-Actions-Issue-Validate/README.md

     tar xzvf USER.github.com.tgz
     make viscosity

-* Now you should be able to connect to the VPNs from the menu bar.
-Boom.
+* Look for a new icon that looks like a globe in your menu bar.
+This is Viscosity.
+Click it, and try connecting to each of the VPNs listed.

-* Test that the connections are working using these links
+* Test that the connections are working using these links:

   * [Production](http://aux1.rs.github.com:9292/)
   * [Staging](http://aux1.stg.github.com:9292/)